tytydraco/yessleep/out/Ive_been_traveling_to_different_realities_for_six_years_Help_me_Part_3.md

 I stared up at the blue morning sky, strangled by dread.
 I realized I had cold sweats all over me.
 I pulled out my phone and Googled some more Reddit threads.
 20 minutes into reading comments, the news channel on the radio switched to a Pop music station.
 At first, I assumed alternate me changed the station, but when I went back to the Giant Attacks search results, they had all changed to results about some unrelated game.

 My hopes went up.
 Could it be?
 A slip?
 I was ready to believe it, even if it was mostly to ease my anxiety.
 I went to CNN's website.
-To my relief, the headlines were about… normal topics.
-[Top news headlines on the day I post this story]
+To my relief, the headlines were about job layoffs.

 I don't know how long I'll be back in our reality.
 If I even am back here… I guess you will know if you see this update.